wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

 22 But when they came down to the water side, lo ! they were deceived, for there was not a boat to convey them to a place of safety ; so they became captives to the men of Britain.

-23 Now the men of Britain treated the prisoners kindly, and showed much tenderness towards them; for which the people blessed them.
+23 Now the men of Britain treated the prisoners kindly, and showed much tenderness towards them ; for which the people blessed them.

 24 And the killed and wounded of the host of Columbia, were an hundred two score and ten.